Oldunixhacker/grub-hp-theme/README.md

 # GRUB HP theme

-A GRUB theme that (nearly) matches the HP boot menu on modern HP systems.
+A GRUB theme that (nearly) matches the HP boot menu on modern HP systems, bringing a connection between HP design and the GRUB2 bootloader.

 This is designed for HP devices by the community and tested on Ubuntu 20.04, but it should work on other distributions and manufacturers.